 For example, I currently pay $65 per month to a major telco.
-When my contract expires and I change to Aldi Mobile at $25 per month, I’ll save $40 per month (plus the cost of the phone repayments).
+When my contract expires and I change to the new provider at $25 per month, I’ll save $40 per month (plus the cost of the phone repayments).
 Over one year $40 per month adds up to $480.
 Over the life of a 24 month contract it’s a savings of $960.

 I have a choice here: